 Organ Donation Day

 Every year on August 13, World Organ Donation Day is commemorated to promote awareness about the necessity of organ donation and to encourage people to donate organs after death.
 Donating an organ is extremely valuable because it is both a gift and a life-saving act.
 One organ donor can save up to eight lives.
-So, this year, let’s encourage ordinary people to take extraordinary actions.
+So, this year, let’s encourage ordinary people to take extraordinary action.

 “Heaven will accept you even without your organs!
 Donate them!”